koorchik/LIVR/README.md

 Validator callback/object receives value to validate and returns an error message(in case of failed validation) or empty string(in case of success).
 Thats all.

+So, the idea is that there is a tiny core which can be easly extended with new rules.

 ## Validation Rules ##
+Be aware that all rules just skip checking empty values.
+So, empty string will pass next validation - "first_name: { min_length: [10] }".
+We have special rules "required" and "not_empty" to check that value is present.
+This allows us to use the same rules for not required fields.

+    first_name: { min_length: [10] } # name is optional.
+We will check length only if "first_name" was passed
+    first_name: [ 'required', { min_length: [10] } ] # check that the name is present and validate length

 ### Base Validators ###
 #### required ####
 Error code: 'REQUIRED'